 When in Island Mode, MSTeams is used alongside Skype-for-Business (This is something of a transitional period before users switch entirely to Teams).

 With Team clients in this mode, the CP700’s Answer/Hold buttons did not work.
 Only the volume adjustment ones did.
 This means that users have to handle their calls from the Teams app.
 This, of course, is contraindicated when it comes to Teams-optimized hardware.

-The other issue was experienced solely with Teams Only clients (Teams Only refers to when users have completed the transition from Skype-for-Business and currently rely on…Teams Only).
+The other issue was experienced solely with Teams Only clients (Teams Only refers to when users have transitioned from Skype-for-Business and currently rely on…Teams Only).

 Such bugs are not uncommon.
 However, Yealink is a trusted manufacturer that will likely make amends where necessary.

-Actually, most of the time the Teams integration worked well.
-It simply has to work well all the time to really earn the customers’ trust.
+Most of the time, the Teams integration worked well.
+It simply has to work well all the time to earn the customers’ trust.